Mikapall/Demon-s-Souls-SL1-Repository/ds3.md

 - Storm Ruler against Yhorm.
 It's too strong.
 - Siegward versus Yhorm is unacceptable.
 - Storyteller's Staff against bosses.
 The Weapon Art makes boss fights way too passive with little risk.
+- Prisoner's Chain + Lloyd's Shield Ring at base NG.
+Allows for too many mistakes to be made safely.
+Either one is fine, but not both.

 ## Runs that are not considered challenging enough for SL1 Legend